RachWalm/dog-api/README.md

 1. It was decided to drop the custom_user and use a user and user_profile.
 This would make it similar to recent experience.
 The avatar was unnecessary as the site is about the dogs not the people (this could always be added to the user_profile as a future improvement).
 The type of account - which was going to be admin, staff, adopted owner or user will only be necessary if the adopted owner functionality was going to be implemented.
 The admin site can be used to manually set superusers, staff etc options.

-2. It was noticed that there was a queries page in the wireframes for the front end but no where to store the information that would be put into that form to make a query about the dogs which was essential functionality.
+2. It was noticed that there was a queries about adoption page in the wireframes for the front end but no where to store the information that would be put into that form to make a query about the dogs - which was essential functionality.

-3. As allowing the adopted owners to post in the success stories was decided to be a low priority feature adopter_profile was decided to be removed from the dog_profile table in future.
+3. As allowing the adopted owners to post in the success stories was decided to be a low priority feature adopter_profile was decided to be removed from the dog_profile table as it only might be relevant if that feature were implemented in the future.

 Therefore, the priorities were going to be that it was essential to do user_profile, dog_profile, posts, comments and request_form (user would be set up as part of registration functionality and not by part of this development).

 Time dependent would be then favourite and then emoji.
 With looking at allowing an adopter to post on their dogs timeline as a final functionality that would probably have to be a future development.

 Most of the posts app and comments app will be very similar to the walkthrough provided by Code Institute as part of this course of study [git hub for walkthrough](https://github.com/Code-Institute-Solutions/drf-api/tree/ed54af9450e64d71bc4ecf16af0c35d00829a106).
-I therefore credit those apps for this code is substantially based on the code institute course work.
+I therefore those apps are to be credited for this code is substantially based on the code institute course work.
 There are some slight changes.
-The user profile does not feature an image of the person (about the dogs not the people) as part of the user profile and the identification of the person posting or commenting on the posts is their first name not their username - so it has been adapted to allow for these changes.
+The user profile does not feature an image of the person (the site is about the dogs not the people) as part of the user profile and the identification of the person posting or commenting on the posts is their first name not their username - so it has been adapted to allow for these changes.
 As the code provided does more or less exactly as required it is wasteful to redo coding that is already available and effective.
+Therefore, large parts of the code are manipulated versions of that code to meet the required functionality.

-The favourite relationship was derived from the following app in the walkthrough [git hub for walkthrough](https://github.com/Code-Institute-Solutions/drf-api/tree/ed54af9450e64d71bc4ecf16af0c35d00829a106).
-User to dog profile link instead of user to user.
+The dog side of the site meant that an understanding of the code was required to adjust it from featuring the users to promoting the dogs - it was no longer user to user interactions.
+Therefore, quite often the user_profile and the dog_profile required interactions so data from different parts of the data base rather than just the user_profile section of the database needed accessing.
+In the features it will be explained how each feature is unique, and the changes from the code institute code that were required.

 #### Final implemented diagram